Below are the Notice of Privacy Practice notifications for the following physician groups.

-The relationship between you and the Provider is not intended to replace the relationship between you and other providers.
-The relationship between you and the Provider is supplemental.
+The relationship between you and the physician is not intended to replace the relationship between you and other physicians.
+The relationship between you and the physician is supplemental.
 Your primary care physician is responsible for your overall health care management.

 FOR MARYLAND RESIDENTS

 Our procedure to verify the identification of the individual transmitting the communication:

 We verify your identification through the assignment and use of a unique username and password combination.
 When you sign into the Service, your username and password identify you.

 Access to data via the Service is restricted through the use of unique usernames and passwords.
 The username and password assigned to you are personal to you and you must not share them with any other individual.

 When you choose a physician, you will set up an appointment time. physician is hereby providing you with access to physician’s notice of privacy practices.
 During the appointment, the physician will communicate with you and respond to your questions in real time.